 I am an independent consultant focused on establishing trust in systems based on the trustworthiness characteristics of security, safety, reliability, resilience and privacy.

-I am co-chairing the IIC Trustworthiness Task Group.
-We have just published our Industrial Internet of Things Trustworthiness Framework Foundations document.
-I have also co-authored papers for the Trustworthiness issue of the IIC Journal of Innovation , as well as white papers on Software Trustworthiness Best Practices, Managing and Assessing Trustworthiness for IIoT in Practice, and Key Safety Challenges for the IIoT.
-In addition, I am an author of the IIC Security Framework and of the IIC Vocabulary which have material related to this topic.
+I have co-chaired the IIC Trustworthiness Task Group and have co-authored The Industrial Internet of Things Trustworthiness Framework Foundations document, IIC Journal of Innovation articles on Trustworthiness, as well as white papers on Software Trustworthiness Best Practices, Managing and Assessing Trustworthiness for IIoT in Practice, and Key Safety Challenges for the IIoT.
+In addition, I am a co-author of the IIC Security Framework and of an earlier draft of the IIC Vocabulary both of which have material related to this topic.